The Yunnan Grand Budget Tour (Group Tour)

 Day 1: KUNMING TRAVEL TO JIANSHUI

-Pick up at your hotel around 8h30.
 Drive to Jianshui.
-On the way stop at Tonghai where you visit Mount Xiushan with an array of traditional Temples and Pavilions in various styles of Taoism, Buddhism and Confucianism some of which are from the late Jin Dynasty (265-420).
-You take a 1-hour walk around the Xiushan before continuing to Jianshui.
+On the way stop at Tonghai where you visit Mount Xiushan with an array of traditional Temples and Pavilions in various styles of Taoism, Buddhism and Confucianism some of which are from the late Jin Dynasty.
+Continue your journey to Jianshui.

 Upon arrival in Jianshui visit the recently renovated Confucius Temple „Wen Miao.
 After Qufu and Beijiang, the Confucius Temple of Jianshui is the 3rd biggest Confucius temple in China.
 Within the temple compount there is a beautiful lake – the “Lake of Wisdom” – which in summer is covered in lovely lotus flowers.